akhil27051999/Deployment-of-3-Tier-Application/k8s-manifests/apps/deployments-services-overview.md

 ## Service YAML Structure

 A typical service YAML includes:
-- type: Service type (ClusterIP, NodePort, etc.).
+- `type`: Service type (ClusterIP, NodePort, etc.).
-- selector: Labels to identify the pods the service routes traffic to.
+- `selector`: Labels to identify the pods the service routes traffic to.
-- ports: The ports exposed by the service and the target ports on pods.
+- `ports`: The ports exposed by the service and the target ports on pods.

 ## Example snippet: